japila-books/spark-sql-internals/docs/spark-sql-UserDefinedAggregateFunction.md

 [NOTE]
 ====
-Use link:spark-sql-UDFRegistration.adoc[UDFRegistration] to register a (temporary) `UserDefinedAggregateFunction` and use it in link:spark-sql-SparkSession.adoc#sql[SQL mode].
+Use link:spark-sql-UDFRegistration.adoc[UDFRegistration] to register a (temporary) `UserDefinedAggregateFunction` and use it in link:SparkSession.md#sql[SQL mode].

 [source, scala]
 ----